Automate Start/Stop EC2 Instance Scheduling Based on Tags

 2. For Log Groups, choose the log group to view the streams.

-3. In the list of log groups, choose the name of the log group that you want to view.
+3. In the list of log groups, choose the name of the log group you want to view.

-4. In the list of log streams, choose the name of the log stream that you want to view.
+4. Choose the name of the log stream you want to view in the list of log streams.

 Clean-up